moodymudskipper/powerjoin/README.md

 #> 1     1 foo   bar   baz
 ```

+## Enhanced `keep` argument

+By default, as in *{dplyr}*, key columns are merged and given names from
+the left table.
+In case of a fuzzy join columns that participate in a
+fuzzy join are kept from both sides.

+We provide additional values `"left"`, `"right"`, `"both"` and `"none"`
+to choose which keys to keep or drop.

 ## Notes

-This package supersedes {safejoin} package which had un unfortunate
+This package supersedes the {safejoin} package which had un unfortunate
 homonym on CRAN and had a suboptimal interface and implementation.

 Hadley Wickham, Romain François and David Robinson are credited for